 Viewing and group work on “Babylon” (S1 E6).
 You’ll develop a thesis evaluating Migglebrink in light of this episode.

-Viewing + group work: "Smoke Gets in Your Eyes" (S1 E1: 22-49).
-You’ll develop a thesis evaluating Havrilevsky in light of this episode and the first season.
+"Smoke Gets in Your Eyes" (S1 E1) — you’ll view the entire episode in class on Tuesday.
+On Thursday you’ll develop a thesis evaluating Havrilevsky in light of this episode and the first season.
 Try to situate the first episode in relation to other episodes, using some of the structural points made by Migglebrink.
 Is Havrilesky’s definition of the American Dream accurate?
 Does Havrilesky successfuly argue that the show reflects a 'stillbirth,' that is, a death of the Dream before it's even been born?
 I’ll argue that she ignores one of the show’s main strategies — to create sympathy and anger by dramatizing exclusion — of women (Peggy, Betty, Joan, Rachel, etc.), gays (Salvatore), and Jewish-Americans (principally Rachel).
 Do you agree?
 Does she focus on the superficial aspects of the show, and miss the psychological depths and nuances of the characters, as well as the type of sociological and historical complexity explored by Migglebrink?

 WEEK 10: In-class evaluative essay (30%)